 Managing Approved Projects

-Research project reporting is required by CSU to enable it to fulfil its requirements under the National Statement.
+Research project reporting is required by Charles Sturt University to enable it to fulfil its requirements under the National Statement.
 Researchers are in the best position to provide this information and will be required to complete a range of forms over the life of each project.

 Projects are approved for the full duration subject to annual review.
 This means, you must complete an Annual Report on the project each year until it's completion to ensure your approval remains current.
 The annual report is due 12 months after the date of original approval.